mehefujali/SwiftShip/readme.md

 - `npm run dev`: Starts the development server using `ts-node-dev`.
 - `npm run build`: Compiles the TypeScript code into JavaScript in the `dist` folder.
-- `npm run start`: Starts the production server from the compiled code.
-- `npm run lint`: Lints the codebase using ESLint.
-- `npm run lint:fix`: Attempts to automatically fix linting issues.

 ---